blagae/whitakers_words/README.md

     $ tox

-This commands runs the tests, checks for PEP8 compliance with `flake8`, and for type hinting consistency with `mypy`.
+This commands runs the tests with `pytest`, checks for PEP8 compliance with `flake8`, and for type hinting consistency with `mypy`.

 ## Project metadata